 Recall that Clear Blue is currently focused on three markets: the solar off-grid streetlight market, the wireless cell phone market, and the satellite Wi-Fi market.
 The wireless cellphone market is currently the Company's largest growth opportunity.
-The Global market for Telecom Tower Power systems will grow at a 3.25% CAGR to US\$5.25 billion in 2026 (source: Mordor Intelligence).
+The Global market for Telecom Tower Power systems will grow from USD 3.9 billion in 2022 to USD 5.4 billion by 2027, at a 7.1% CAGR from 2022 to 2027.
+(Researchandmarkets.com)